rmt-06-florence-fox/ecommerce_server/README.md

     **Content:**
     ```json
     {
-        "message": "Only Number is Allowed"
+        "message": "Product Quantity is min 1 and max 11"
     }
     ```